BLOG Developing a Website Design Strategy for 2022

 Once you’ve identified what it takes to make your site as user-friendly as possible and well poised to rank highly for keywords, you’ve got to focus on what you need to make your website design adaptable.

-A huge risk that comes from focusing on your digital presence is that you lose some of the connection that comes from person to person interaction.
-If there’s anything that has been clear from the past year, it’s that you will never regret being kind and genuine with your audience.
+Focusing on your digital presence doesn’t mean you forget that you’re still interacting with people.
+If there’s anything that has been clear from the past two years, it’s that you will never regret being kind and genuine with your audience.
 Consider having a video on your homepage welcoming visitors and helping them know what to expect from your website and your company.
 Include real photos of you and everyone on your team so that prospects and customers can put a face with a name.
 Take the time to make it clear what you do, how you do it, and why it matters.
 Be professional, but don’t hesitate to be warm and conversational as well.

 Create Digital Options (for Everything)